 American Cranberry Viburnum Information

-The flavor and appearance of the fruit from highbush cranberry plants is a lot like true cranberries.
-The American cranberry (Viburnum opulus var. americanum) has tart, acid fruit that is best served in jellies, jams, sauces and relishes.
+The flavor and appearance of the fruit from highbush cranberry plants are a lot like true cranberries.
+The American cranberry (Viburnum opulus var. americanum) has tart, acidic fruit that is best served in jellies, jams, sauces and relishes.
+It is not very tasty raw.
 The fruit ripens in fall—just in time for the fall and winter holidays.

 Highbush cranberry plants are showy in spring when the flowers bloom against a backdrop of lush, dark green foliage.
 Like lacecap hydrangeas, the flower clusters have a center made up of small fertile flowers, surrounded by a ring of large, sterile flowers.

-Plants take center stage again in fall when they are loaded with bright red or orange berries that hang from stems
+These plants take center stage again in fall when they are loaded with bright red or orange berries that hang from stems like cherries.

 How to Grow American Cranberry